akshitagupta15june/Emusify/README.md

 The model is saved in the model.h5 file and all the label predictions are saved in the label.npy file.

 I have loaded the model and labels in the inference script.
-The inference will capture the frames in real-time and if we can see any face or hand in the frame then by using the Mediapipe library it will be detecting the landmarks and will be storing the key points.
-The model will be predicting the landmarks and drawing the points over the face and hands key points.
 Finally, the prediction of emotion can be seen on the screen according to the emotion made by the user.
 Now part comes for the prediction of songs on the basis of the emotions of